EliaStocco/fd2bec/docs/source/package_structure.rst

 Package structure and command inventory
 =======================================

-This chapter is generated from the current ``fd2bec/`` package and the ``[project.scripts]`` entry points.
-Rebuilding the documentation adds newly created modules and commands automatically.
-Commands without an explicit README/RST reference remain visible and are marked as undocumented.
+This chapter is generated from the current ``[project.scripts]`` entry points.
+It lists the source path, installed command, and short script description in one place, followed by the directly related pytest files.
+Rebuilding the documentation keeps both lists current.

 .. include:: generated/package_structure.inc